dmathijs/c-7.0-in-a-nutshell/chapters/chapter 5/notes.md

 ### .NET Standard 2

-Making .NET Standard-compliant libraries, these will be usable accross .NET framework, .NET core and Xamarin.
+Making .NET Standard-compliant libraries, these will be usable across .NET framework, .NET core and Xamarin.

 ### Reference Assemblies